hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

     - The Main Phase of the Project
     - Writing and Submitting the Final Report (at least three pages) as well as Codes and Data

--> Deadline: Firday, Tir 13, 23:59 (Proposal) - Tuesday, Tir 31, 23:59 (Final Report and Codes) (Officially Announced at Khordad 31)
+-> Deadline: Firday, Tir 13, 23:59 (Proposal) - Friday, Mordad 3, 23:59 (Final Report and Codes) (Officially Announced at Khordad 31)

 **Please Note**: You can find many sample projects as well as datasets on [Kaggle](https://www.kaggle.com/).
 Moreover, take a look at final projects at Stanford's [CS229](http://cs229.stanford.edu/projects.html).
 The project will have a notable share in the final score of the course.
 Creativity and innovations are highly appreciated and will be rewarded accordingly.
 Projects will be examined by the Professor and teaching assistants.
 In addition to them, contacts with mentors/assistants are possible through email communications.
 However, in some cases, skype sessions may be arranged.